-BOZENA KOSTEK holds professorship at the Faculty of Electronics, Telecommunications and Informatics, Gdansk University of Technology (GUT), Poland.
+BOŻENA KOSTEK holds professorship at the Faculty of Electronics, Telecommunications and Informatics, Gdansk University of Technology (GUT), Poland.
 Prof. Kostek is a corresponding member of the Polish Academy of Sciences.
 She is Head of the Audio Acoustics Laboratory.
 She worked also as a half-time scientific consultant for the Institute of Physiology and Pathology of Hearing in Warsaw.
-She is a Fellow of the Audio Engineering Society.
+She is a Fellow of the Audio Engineering Society and a Fellow of the Acoustical Society of America.

 |Date of obtaining professional title||University or Insitute Name|